Dance Program Performance and Choreography Opportunities

 Each year the WKU Dance Company performs:

-WinterDance, fall main stage faculty choreographed concert
+WinterDance, a fall main stage faculty choreographed concert, themed and designed for children

 Other performance opportunities may include: